*Updated Wednesday, May 13, 2020*

 The VHS receives zero tax dollars or state/national funding from larger organizations.

-Any reduction in public support and especially the closure of our Happy Tails Resale Shop/reduction in River Kitty income will mean a significant drop in public-facing revenue to help offset those expenses.
+We have experienced a reduction in public support due to the economic crisis, and the closure of our Happy Tails Resale Shop/reduction in River Kitty income has resulted in a significant drop in revenue to help offset expenses.

-As a reminder, even when the shelter is closed to the public, expenses remain largely unchanged because a team of paid staff members must be there to care for the animals.
-We are currently asking all volunteers to stay at home for their own, and our, safety.
-The shelter’s animals and the cats at River Kitty must always be cared for without any interruption in their daily routines... and that takes money.
+As a reminder, expenses remain largely unchanged because a team of paid staff members must always be here to care for the the shelter’s animals and the cats at River Kitty, without any interruption in their daily routines... and that takes money.
 It costs about $58,000 just to operate the VHS for 2 weeks!
 If you are financially able: